petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

     ![See that a new blog post has been added.](./blog-api-basics/images/01.png)

 1. The REST service can also be called with a Java class.
 Navigate out of the `curl` folder and into the `java` folder.
 Compile the source files:

     ```bash
     javac -classpath .:* *.java
     ```

 1. Run the `BlogPosting_POST_ToSite` class.
-Replace the `siteId` value with your site's ID:
+Replace the `siteId` value with your site ID:

     ```bash
     java -classpath .:* -DsiteId=1234 BlogPosting_POST_ToSite